 However, cats still do a lot of hunting at night, thanks to their sharp vision and whiskers.
 The whiskers help them better sense their prey and make the necessary adjustments to get a good strike.

 3. Help Cats Judge Whether They Can Fit Through Tiny Spaces

 Cats can effortlessly fit through small spaces, almost defying the laws of physics, but they have their limits.
 The whiskers help them avoid situations where they’re likely to get stuck.
 It helps them judge whether a space is too narrow to fit in.

 4. Help Avoid Dangers to the Face and Eyes

 Twigs, branches, and other objects could easily scratch or damage a cat’s eyes and face.
-Fortunately, the whiskers act as a radar of sorts, warning the cat if it is approaching an obstacle that could cause harm.
+Fortunately, the whiskers act as a radar of sorts, warning the cat if they are approaching an obstacle that could cause harm.

 Are Whiskers the Same as Fur?

 Clipping your cat’s whiskers is not only unnecessary, but it can also heavily compromise their abilities.
-If your cat loves to roam outside, the absence of whiskers will make it more vulnerable to predatory attacks and harder to navigate its environment.
+If your cat loves to roam outside, the absence of whiskers will make them more vulnerable to predatory attacks and make it harder to navigate their environment.
 Take all necessary steps to protect your cat’s whiskers and keep them healthy for a lifetime.

 Do Whiskers Grow Back?